 Olive Oil Side Effects and Detriments

-One of the most commonly reported issues with olive oil is it’s side effect when used on your skin.
+One of the most commonly reported side effects of olive oil is its direct use on your skin.

-If you naturally have oily skin, acne, or other skin issues it’s best to stay away from applying olive oil to your skin for moisture, contrary to whats usually advised.
+If you naturally have oily skin, acne, or other skin issues it’s recommended to stay away from applying olive oil to your skin for moisture, contrary to what’s usually advised.

 Most of the negative side effects of olive oil stem from cooking with olive oil with extremely high heat levels in your ovens and pans.

-If you noticed it starts to smoke even before cooking, we highly recommend dumping it and replacing your pan with fresh oil instead.
+If you notice your cooking oil starting to smoke while being heated, it’s highly recommended to dump it and replace your pan with fresh cooking oil instead.

 When you hydrogenate the olive oil by having it undergo high heats, expose, you cause adverse negative outcomes that are far from healthy.

-It’s really common where you see so many recommendations for increasing your olive oil intake, but in return, you start to cook with the oil in a searing hot pan, which destroys all of the health benefits of olive oil and makes it toxic to consume.
+It’s common where you see so many recommendations for increasing your olive oil intake by cooking with it on high heat.
+This effectively burns the oil, which destroys all of its nutritional values and makes it toxic to consume.

 A study shows that this process creates a lot of free radicals and increases the bad LDL cholesterol in the oil, which is the exact opposite outcome you’re looking for.